 Bitch huh??
 Nobody asked you if you bought your hair, you’re literally white.
 It’s just so cringeworthy to me.
 What’s even more cringeworthy is the Black people that are defending her until they’re blue in the face, as if their next paycheck depends on it.
 Did you know that a critique and observation about your fave isn’t necessarily an attack on them or you?
 Perhaps if you learned how to be your own person and stop thinking you and your faves are conjoined twins that share the same body, this wouldn’t be such a problem but alas.
 If these critiques and observations offend you or make you feel some kinda way then maybe you should reevaluate why instead of making yourself look stupid.

-How does a white pose cutely in front of a trap house with furs and diamonds while you rap about how much money you got to spend on your bitches and your nonexistent ass, and not feel stupid?
+How does a white person pose cutely in front of a trap house with furs and diamonds while they rap about how much money they got to spend on their bitches and their nonexistent ass, and not feel stupid?
 Especially when they’ve never even been to a trap house in the first place.
 Let’s not even do that sis.
-Stick to the cat ears and oversized sweaters that you’re used to abeg.
-This whole video honestly annoyed the shit outta me cause for starters, I’ve never been one to even respect or entertain artists who try to fake some shit they’ve never been about, being something they’re not and never have been.
+Stick to the cat ears and oversized sweaters that you’re used to.
+This whole video honestly annoyed me because for starters, I’ve never been one to even respect or entertain artists who try to fake being about a life they’ve never lived.
 It was all very Kream-esque from Iggy Azalea, and everybody knows she’s a walking caricature and full-time failed wannabe Black woman.
 So I’m not sure why Ariana would even go that route because they both look goofy.